Cyfrin/Updraft/courses/solidity/1-simple-storage/9-memory-storage-calldata/+page.md

 ### Calldata and Memory

 In Solidity, `calldata` and `memory` pertain to variables that are _temporary_ and only exist during the execution of the function.
-These variables cannot be retrieved in future function calls but can be modified.
+These variables cannot be retrieved in future function calls and cannot be modified inside the function as you will see bellow.

 > 🚧 **WARNING** <br>
 > Most variable types default to `memory` automatically.
 However, for **strings**, you must specify either `memory` or `calldata` due to the way arrays are handled in memory.